Code-Institute-Submissions/mythic_gm/TESTING.md

 The lists tab content, characters, and threads start as flex items taking roughly 70% and 30% respectively of the emulator window but will change to being block elements stacked at smaller screen width.

-## Video of Responsiveness Testing
+## Video of Responsiveness Testing On google chrome

 https://www.youtube.com/watch?v=JIy4kP-j44E

 # Browser Compatibility

-The app was tested on the following browsers:
+The app was tested on the following browsers on desktop and mobile with only two issues found:

 - [Google Chrome](https://www.google.com/chrome/?brand=FHFK&gclid=CjwKCAjw092IBhAwEiwAxR1lRnrDJkW2rc2m-_DsqG2ISAAChH0tbKgopfm-3BMuide3ikPssZgvWhoCsVUQAvD_BwE&gclsrc=aw.ds)